giabarboza/myweb/content/publication/adol_context_bully.md

 +++
-title = "The Theory and Practice of Elder-Abuse Prevention" date = "2021-01-01" authors = ["Gia Elise Barboza"] publication_types = ["6"]
-publication = "Schiamberg, L. B., Barboza, G., Chee, G., & Hsieh, M. C. (2016).
-The adolescentparent context and positive youth development in the ecology of cyberbullying.
+title = "The adolescent parent context and positive youth development in the ecology of cyberbullying.
+A social-ecological approach to cyberbullying" date = "2021-01-01" authors = ["Gia Elise Barboza"] publication_types = ["6"] publication = "Schiamberg, L. B., Barboza, G., Chee, G., & Hsieh, M. C. (2016).
+The adolescent parent context and positive youth development in the ecology of cyberbullying.
 A social-ecological approach to cyberbullying.
 New York, NY: Nova Science Publishers." publication_short = "Schiamberg, L. B., Barboza, G., Chee, G., & Hsieh, M. C. (2016).
 The adolescentparent context and positive youth development in the ecology of cyberbullying.
 A social-ecological approach to cyberbullying.
 New York, NY: Nova Science Publishers." abstract = "" abstract_short = ""